-Central America is the southernmost part of the North American continent in the portion of the Isthmian.
+Central America is the southernmost part of the North American continent.
 Central America is bordered by Mexico to the north and Colombia to the southeast.
 The region is also bordered to the east by the Caribbean Sea and the west by the Pacific Ocean.
-The region sits on a land mass of 523,780 square kilometers and forms part of the Mesoamerican Biodiversity Hotspot.
-Central America is characterized by series of seismic activities such as earthquakes and volcanic eruptions which have been disastrous to the population living in the region.
-Central America has a population of 42,688,190 people spread across the seven countries making up the region.
+Central America encompasses an area of 523,780 square kilometers and forms part of the Mesoamerican Biodiversity Hotspot.
+Central America is highly susceptible to seismic activities such as earthquakes and volcanic eruptions.
+The region has a population of around 42,688,190 people spread across the seven countries that are part of it.

 The Biggest Countries in Central America By Population

 With a population of 14,373,472 people, the Republic of Guatemala is the largest country in Central America by population.
-The country covers an area of 108,890 squared kilometers with a population density of 129 people per kilometer squared.
+The country covers an area of 108,890 square kilometers with a population density of 129 people per kilometer squared.
 The capital city of Guatemala is Guatemala City.
 The country is bordered to the north by Mexico, to the northeast by Belize, to the southwest by the Pacific Ocean and to the east the Caribbean Sea.
 Guatemala has an abundance of biological diversity including large numbers of endemic species and rich, distinctive cultures.
 The country is mainly mountainous with patches of deserts, valleys, and sand dunes.
 Guatemala is home to the Volcán Tajumulco Mountain, which is the highest mountain in Central America at 4220 meters above sea level.
 The country is constitutionally democratic and is governed by an elected president who is in charge as the head of state and government.
 Guatemala is home to the largest economy in Central America with a GDP per Capita of US$5,200.